The two awards honor advancements in the education of physician leaders. The period for nominations runs through Friday.

-The nomination period for the American Association for Physician Leadership’s two major awards, recognizing improvements in health care by industry leaders and influencers, continues through Jan.
-18.
+The nomination period for the American Association for Physician Leadership’s two major awards, recognizing improvements in health care by industry leaders and influencers, ends Friday (Jan.
+18).

 The Leape Ahead Award and Roger Schenke Award will be presented at the association’s Physician Leadership Summit in Washington, D.C., on May 3-5.
 Winners, including at least one member of the Leape Ahead-winning project team, must be present at the Summit to make a presentation and receive their award.

 The Leape Ahead Award recognizes institutions and their leaders dedicated to advancing the quality of health care by developing medical students and residents as future leaders.

 The 2018 Leape Ahead Award went to New York City Health & Hospitals/Lincoln for its focus on communication training as part of a collaborative effort with the New York State Department of Health to reduce readmissions.